 What components are wearing or nearing replacement after 15-25 years?

 These components may not need to be replaced but likely they will need some repairs or possible replacement in the near future.

 Wood decks typically have a 25-50 year service life if they have been maintained properly.
-Most decks built 25 years ago were not built to today’s standards and it is not un-common to find that they are missing flashing/bolts/joist hangers/bracing that help prevent settling, water damage and injury over the long-term.
-Decks should be retreated every 1-3 years and most of them were not maintained as recommended.
-After 25 years most decks are showing their age with some decay, sagging and loose handrails.
-It is not uncommon to find water damage at areas where the deck is attached to the home.
+Most decks built 25 years ago were not built to today’s standards and it is not uncommon to find that they are missing flashing/bolts/joist hangers/bracing that help prevent settling, water damage, and injury over the long term.
+Decks should be re-treated every 1-3 years and most of them were not maintained as recommended.
+After 25 years most decks are showing their age with some decay, sagging, and loose handrails.
+It is not uncommon to find water damage in areas where the deck is attached to the home.

 Exterior Windows and Doors